 Getting your head around inbound marketing can be really tricky.
-If you use HubSpot especially, you'll know that content creation is the cornerstone of inbound, but sometimes those epic content ideas just don't come fast enough!
+If you use HubSpot especially, you'll know that content creation is the cornerstone of inbound marketing, but sometimes those epic content ideas just don't come fast enough!
 Help is at hand though.
 In this post you'll find a list of conversion-led content ideas that'll generate you some smokin' hot leads.